JasonPap/Buffer-Overflows/Readme.md

 The GNU project debugger (a.k.a.
 GDB) is especially useful and since I won’t go into details on how to use it, if you’re not familiar with go check the docs or any good tutorial.
 The parts that are useful to this project are: disassembling the program, inspecting variable content and print frame information such as `saved return address`.

+Now you can start reading about buffer overflows [here](https://github.com/JasonPap/Buffer-Overflows#links).

 ### The scenario
 There are three other users on the same Linux machine so the /home directory looks like this: